KCErb/KCErb.github.io/physics.md

 <br>

-### Future Plans
+### Transition

-Right now I do physics full-time and I code for fun, but I hope in the future to reverse that and obtain a full-time job programming so that I can conduct my own research without worrying about the "fundability" of my work.
-My plan for attaining that end is to attach myself to a university as an auxiliary professor.
+Right now I'm transitioning from my MRI research to more theoretical endeavors.
+During this period, I'm doing research on my own time and paying the bills with programming.
+The result is that I can conduct my own research without worrying about the "fundability" of my work.
+I'm very excited about the direction this is all headed, but things are still in transition.

-In that arrangement, I am attached to a research group at the university and agree to do a few hours of research a week with them.
-The university has no financial obligation towards me, so instead, they offer me access to their library system / journal subscriptions.
-In the meantime, I put my love of programming to work bringing home the bacon.

-The end result is that I mostly spend my days programming and thinking up new ideas in physics.
-When I publish, the university gets to have their name on my papers and my employer gets to say he has a publishing PhD-toting physicist on the team.
-That's a win-win-win.